 Just like any professional field, dentistry is constantly evolving.
 For Dr. G, it means that staying informed is incredibly important, whether it’s on new research or advancements in diagnostic technology.
-Additionally, he takes the time to incorporate new technology into the office that he believes will make your visits less time-consuming, more comfortable, and of course, modern.
+Additionally, he takes the time to incorporate new technology into the dental office that he believes will make your visits less time-consuming, more comfortable, and of course, modern.
 If you’d like to learn more about how he utilizes new technology and makes your treatments better, keep reading.
 However, you can always see these advancements yourself when you call and schedule an appointment.

 While many dental offices offer digital X-rays, it’s worth mentioning why they are safer.
 For one, they do not rely on hazardous chemicals to develop film, nor do they require a large dark room.
 They also produce up to 85% less radiation compared to traditional methods.
-With them, our office is able to develop highly detailed images of your oral structures faster and with improved clarity.
+With them, our dental office is able to develop highly detailed images of your oral structures faster and with improved clarity.
 At this time, we make use of the Schick 33 X-ray device, which produces images that stand out from other machines thanks to the built-in digital sensors.

 There are few things more important than communication at our dental office.
 If you aren’t able to stay informed, you aren’t as engaged in the process as you could be.
 Our Mouthwatch intraoral camera can capture high-quality images that help us showcase your mouth’s current condition, better explain diagnoses, and recommend treatments.
 By the time your exam is complete, you’ll know exactly what needs to be done to prevent or treat dental problems.